Blog

 Kamala Harris pro “interest”, not “charity”

-I love this statement, because it dismisses altruism:
+I love this statement by Kamala Harris, because it dismisses altruism:

 And I’m fully aware that she didn’t say “self-interest,” which would have been much better.